-A: Under rules adopted by the U.S. Securities and Exchange Commission, or SEC, we are now furnishing proxy materials to many of our shareholders on the internet, rather than mailing printed copies of those materials to each shareholder.
-On or about April 6, 2012, we mailed a Notice of Internet Availability of Proxy Materials, or Notice, to our shareholders (other than those who previously requested printed copies or electronic delivery of our proxy materials).
+A: On or about March 25, 2013, we mailed a Notice of Internet Availability of Proxy Materials, or Notice, to our shareholders (other than those who previously requested printed copies or electronic delivery of our proxy materials).
 If you received a Notice by mail, you will not receive a printed copy of the proxy materials unless you request one.
-Instead, the Notice will instruct you as to how you may access and review the proxy materials on the internet.
+Instead, the Notice will instruct you as to how you may access and review the proxy materials on the internet as well as how to instruct HSNi to send future proxy materials to you by email.
 If you received a Notice by mail but would rather receive a printed copy of our proxy materials, please follow the instructions included in the Notice.